Date published: 21 January 2010

 About Open Universities Australia

 Open Universities Australia (OUA) is the largest online education services provider in Australia, and over 120, 000 students have studied through OUA since its establishment in 1993.
-Currently, OUA provides access to 1000 units and 90 qualifications by 18 leading tertiary education providers in arts, humanities and social sciences, business, education, health, information technology, law, and science.
+Currently, OUA provides access to 1000 units and 90 qualifications by 18 leading tertiary education providers in Arts & Humanities, Business, Education, Health, Law & Justice, Information Technology, and Science & Engineering.

 About The University of Western Australia